 Once dried out, the herb can be stored in airtight containers or a glass jar until you're ready to use them again (or gift them as gifts).
 This article will explain how to dry mint using a food dehydrator so you can enjoy this healthy treat all year!

 - Use fresh mint leaves.
 It's best to use fresh mint leaves in your dehydrating process.
-If you have access to a food processor, chop them well before dehydrating.
+If you have access to a food processor, chop them well before dehydrating them.